nagiatzi/devcamper/readme.md

 # Devcamper API

-> Backend API for DevCamper application, which is a bootcamp directory website
+> Backend RESTful API for DevCamper application, which is a bootcamp directory website

 ## Usage
 Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own.